-With the changing of the seasons means its time to start thinking about our summer gardens.
-Tomatoes are my favorite things to grow, and when I was deep into gardening I was also experimenting on how to go a bigger better tomato.
-Trying different varieties is my favorite thing to do with them, one year I only planted tomatoes that sounded like a fairy tale character like a snow white that was a white cherry, and a prince charming that was a striped purple cherry.
-The problem with my borderline tomato growing obsession is quite literally the fruits of my labor and trying to figure out what to do with the masses of tomatoes.
+With the changing of the seasons that means its time to start thinking about our summer gardens.
+Tomatoes are my favorite fruit to grow and back when I was deep into gardening, I was also experimenting on how to get a bigger, better tomato.
+Growing different varieties is just about the coolest thing to do.
+One year, I only planted tomatoes that sounded like a fairy tale character, like a Snow White that was a “White Cherry”, and a Prince Charming that was a striped “Purple Cherry”.
+The problem with my borderline tomato growing obsession is quite literally, the fruits of my labor and trying to figure out what to do with the masses of tomatoes.

 - 1 big Tomato or a cup of small Tomatoes

 - 4 big leaves of Basil, finely chopped

 - 1 clove of Garlic, smashed and minced